ozw1z5rd/PicoMite/README.md

 Change list from V5.07.00
 ***********************************************************************************************************************
-5.07.04RC3

-Fixes an interaction between setpin FIN/PIN/CIN and PS2 keyboard.
+V5.07.04
+PicoMite V5.07.04 Changes from V5.07.03

-Fixes an interaction between interrupts and error messages.
+Bug Fixes and functional corrections.

-5.07.04RC2

 Fixes bug where the system would lock up on booting if OPTION RTC AUTO was enabled but the RTC was missing.
 Now a warning will be printed and the option disabled.

-5.07.04RC1

-Brings PicoMite up-to-fate with PicoMiteVGA changes

-5.07.04b7

-Adds support for 4-bit colour output in 640x480 resolution

-V5.07.04b5
+Fixes bug in MM.INFO(FILESIZE and MM.INFO(MODIFIED.
+Fixes an interaction between setpin FIN/PIN/CIN and PS2 keyboard usage.
+Fixes an interaction between interrupts and error messages.
+Fixes bug in ADC START command when more than 2 channels are specified and it is used in blocking mode.
+Fixes bug in datetime$.
+fixes bug in play wav command skipping a small amount of output at the beginning of playing.
+Fixes bug that caused  tempr function to give pin reserved error under certain circumstances.
+Fixes PS2 keyboard dropping characters under certain circumstances.
+Changes to onewire timings to match CMM2.

+General changes.
+Forces an option reset and clear flash if swapping between PicoMite and PicoMiteVGA firmware.
 Implements READ SAVE and READ RESTORE.
+These allow a subrountine to read its own data whilst preserving the data pointers for the main program.
 Implements EXECUTE command.
-Allows pins not broken out on the Pico to be assigned to special functions a boot (e.g. SYSTEM I2C)
+Enables pins that are not exposed on the Pico to be used for reserved functions (e.g.SYSTEM I2C).

-V5.07.04b3

-Fixes bugs in fill colours in drawing commands using arrays as input

-V5.07.04b2

-Forces an option reset if changing between PicoMitte and PicoMiteVGA firmware

-V5.07.04b1

-Fixes bug in datetime$ function.
-Fixes bug in Play wav
+VGA version changes.
+Major re-write of the VGA driver to allow selection of foreground and backgound colours in 640x480 mode.
+The colours can be set for the whole screen or individually for 16x16 pixel tiles.
+Huge performance improvements.
+GETSCANLINE function implemented.
+Allows programmable switching between mode 1 (640x480) and mode 2 (320x240).
+Use OPTION DEFAULT MODE 1 to boot in 640x480 mode.
+Use OPTION DEFAULT MODE 2 to boot in 320x240 mode.
+Use OPTION LCDPANEL CONSOLE n to set the default font to n.
+To switch modes in a program use the new MODE command.
+MODE 1 sets to 640x480.
+MODE 2 sets to 320x240.
+There is a new command TILE that can be used to set the foreground and background color of each 16x16 area in mode 1 (640x480).
+TILE x, y [,foregroundcolour]  [,backgroundcolour] [,no_tiles_wide] [,no_tiles_high].
+This command is ignored in mode 2.

 V5.07.03